 The Social Security Administration defines long-term disabilities as injuries or illnesses that last at least a year.
 However, despite the initial pain and suffering that many injuries cause, they may not actually result in long-term or permanent disabilities.
 These injuries are often labeled as short-term disabilities.
 When injuries that cause short-term disability occur at work, they may be grounds for financial support in the form of workers’ compensation benefits.

 If you or someone you love has suffered from a short-term injury while on the job, you may be eligible for workers’ compensation benefits.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to discuss your case with a knowledgeable lawyer today.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to discuss your case with a knowledgeable lawyer today.

 Common Short-Term Injuries